Volkswagen Transporter T1 (Volkswagen Type 2 T1 / VW Bus T1)

 - 1957–1975 Assembly in Brazil, factory at São Bernardo do Campo

-- Many variants are not for the civilian market, like ambulances, police cars, hearses, crane trucks, fire trucks, and even the VW bus on the railroad track.
+The T1 is the first generation of this family.- Some of the variants are not meant for the civilian market, such as ambulances, police cars, hearses, crane trucks, fire trucks, and even the VW bus on the railroad track.

 |||